Teaching & mentoring

 |

-Overall, I have mentored or currently mentoring 10 undergraduate and graduate students.
+I have mentored or currently mentoring many undergraduate and graduate students.
 I encourage collaborative, creative, and also independent thinking, as we develop a research plan for each student.
 I mentored students through lab experiments and field work such as excavations of ant colonies and day & night field experiments.
 I also supervised and conveyed statistical analyses and final writing.
 I believe mentoring is a two-way gain, as I learnt so much from my mentees.
 For instance, some had the best ideas to solve problems in the field.
 As a result of these efforts, each of my past mentees was included in at least one published peer-reviewed article (please see my publications).

 In the pictures: Field work with mentees & collaborators. |